lucacrippa88/watson-assistant-php/README.md

 ## Tutorials

-Please find tutorials on how to train Watson Assistant here: link to come (Italian, but with English interface)
+Please find tutorials on how to train Watson Assistant here: link to come (Italian spoken, but with English interface)

 ## Notes